stepkun/dimas/dimas/README.md

 dimas = "0.4.0"
 ```

-It makes sense to return a `Result`, as most DiMAS `Agent`s functions return one.
+It makes sense to return a `Result` in `main`, as most DiMAS `Agent`s functions return one.
-DiMAS errors are of type `Box<dyn core::error::Error>` and must be thread safe.
-DiMAS provides a type definition `Result<T>` to make life easier
+DiMAS internally uses `anyhow::Result<T>` and re-exports it for convenience.

 DiMAS also provides a `main` attribute macro to create the runtime environment
 and a `prelude` to import most used declarations.